Matthew Hall specializes in affordable housing development, real estate finance, not-for-profit law, and corporate law.

-Matthew Hall has substantial experience practicing in the areas of affordable housing development, governmental affairs, real estate finance, not-for-profit law and banking and finance.
-He has broad-based experience in project development and has represented both for-profit and nonprofit developers on scores of large-scale, complex affordable housing projects utilizing Federal, State and City housing finance programs and numerous other funding sources.
-In addition, he has extensive experience in acquisitions, tax incentive programs, veterans affairs, faith-based development, not-for-profit law, organizational restructuring, and condominium and cooperative law.
+Matt has represented both for-profit and nonprofit developers on scores of large-scale, complex affordable housing projects utilizing Federal, state and city housing finance programs and numerous other funding sources.
+In addition, he has extensive experience with the Joint Equity Ownership (JOE NYC) program, fatth-based development initiatives, Goldstein Hall’s Emerging Development Program, acquisitions, tax incentive programs, green/passive housing, veterans affairs, organizational restructuring, and condominium and cooperative law.

 Matt also serves, or has recently served, on several boards of directors of not-for-profit groups throughout New York City, including the prestigious La Mama Experimental Theatre Club and the New York WEB Center.